WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

     * human-readable description of the assertion
     * an optional rating (such as for ecommerce product reviews)

-Nice to haves include:

-1. Ability to create “local names” from the perspective of the issuer to generate URIs for things that do not have authoritative URIs
-2. Ability to compose one or more minimal LinkedClaim VCs into a composite for a specific use case
-3. A claim may provide a "respondAt" URI with a convenience interface to sign a linkedClaim attesting to the validity of the claim or any of its elements.

 ## Cryptographic Binding via digestMultibase

 This paper introduces the optional property <strong><code>digestMultibase</code></strong>, used to include a verifiable hash of the corresponding<code> <strong>id</strong></code> element.
 This enables safely linking to an external non-VC object in the <strong><code>id</code></strong> field, while still being able to verify that its content has not changed since making the assertion.